jonah916/jonah916.github.io/about.md

 ### Why data?

-My interest in data analysis starts from the principle that humans are worse than we'd like to admit at thinking about complicated problems.
+My interest in data analysis stems from the view that we humans are worse than we'd like to admit at thinking about complicated problems.
 We're over-confident, short-sighted, and forgetful.
 We [ignore evidence we don't like](https://en.wikipedia.org/wiki/Behavioral_economics) and [claim to be rational when we're actually thinking with our guts](https://en.wikipedia.org/wiki/Social_intuitionism).
-If this is the case (and it is), how can we expect to get anything done?
+If this is the case, how can we expect to get anything done?

 To me, analytics is one of the solutions to our flawed thinking.
 When it comes to answering questions about everything from climate change to market forecasts, there is a right answer, no matter what our error-prone minds think about it.
-If we want to have a shot at arriving at that answer&mdash;the signal in the noise, so to speak&mdash;it's important to put our intuitions aside, open our minds, and ask What do the numbers actually say?
+If we want to have a shot at arriving at that answer, it's important to put our intuitions aside, open our minds, and ask, What do the numbers actually say?

 ### Data for good?